tolivercrisp/E-Commerce-Backend/README.md

 *If you do not own a VCR player, or cannot locate one, then we apologize for the inconvenience.*
 *E-Commerce wasn't all it's cracked up to be if I'm gonna be honest.*
 *We're really pinchin' pennies over here.
-We don't even have a store yet.
-All of our merchandise is pilled up on a chair next to my bed.
+I don't even have a store yet.
+All our merch is pilled up on a lawn chair next to my bed.
 Every morning I wake up and look at that pile.
 Knowing full well we haven't sold anything in weeks.
 I'll be straight with you -- I wouldn't buy them.
 I really wouldn't.
 But here we are.
-I mean, I took out a mortgage on my home for this.
-For what?
-One minute you're cutting a red ribbon and the next your taking plates out of your kitchen cabinet to store a shipment of cargo shorts.
-Why did I ever think running a business in my apartment was a good idea?
-I don't know.
+I took out a mortgage for this.
+And for what?
+I swear.
+One minute you're cutting the red ribbon and the next you're taking plates out of your kitchen cabinet to store another shipment of cargo shorts.
 Maybe this is what Elizabeth was talking about when she left.*

-*In other news, we're currently hiring software developers to modernize our business technologies.*
+*In other news, we're currently hiring software developers to modernize our business technologies!*

 *Interested applicants can apply* [here.](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 *That was a joke.*